Gavin Sheets Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.55).
+- The Diamondbacks' 4.53 team ERA ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 193 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to allow 193 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.